CMakePP/CMaize/docs/source/developer/encapsulation.rst

 as well as any arguments required by the function.
 CMake does not support the creation of struct/classes, which means we have to somehow map the object's state onto something CMake does support.
 CMake provides two reasonable choices for that "something": strings or targets.
-Of those two the latter is a bit easier as the former requires implementing a parser in CMake (basically you'd store the state in JSON or XML and then the parser would extract the relevant information).
+Of those two the latter is a better option since the former requires a lot of regex.
 The remainder of this page details how we map objects to targets.

 As a matter of convention for this page, we will use uppercase letters, ``A``, ``B``, ``C``, *etc.*, to denote arbitrary object types.
 Lowercase letters,